gexproterminal-glitch/gex-pro-terminal/README.md

 GEX Pro Terminal is a professional-grade trading intelligence platform that combines **Gamma Exposure (GEX)** analysis with **Agentic AI** to provide a definitive edge in volatile markets.

-Developed by [AsiaQuant](https://www.asiaquant.com), the terminal automates complex technical analysis by giving AI "eyes" on live charts, processing data with zero-latency execution.
+Developed by [AsiaQuant](https://gexpro.asiaquant.com), the terminal automates complex technical analysis by giving AI "eyes" on live charts, processing data with zero-latency execution.

 ---

 ## ⚡ Key Intelligence Features

-### 1. Agentic Vision (via Playwright + Groq)
+### 1. AI
-Our proprietary agent uses **Headless Playwright** to monitor TradingView charts 24/7.
-It doesn't just read price; it interprets market structure, candle patterns, and liquidity zones using the **Groq LPU (Llama 3/4)** for near-instant reasoning.
+Our proprietary agent uses recursive vaildation for signals against technical indicators.
+It doesn't just read price; it interprets market structure, candle patterns, and liquidity zones using the **LLM** for Neuro reasoning.

 ### 2. Gamma Exposure (GEX) Analytics
 Quantify the "Invisible Hand."
 We calculate market-maker hedging pressure to identify: